patupar/sofia-lez-counterfactual/docs/research_log.md

 1. the autumn 2024 holdout was more humid, less windy and characterised by higher surface pressure and a lower boundary-layer height, with
 2. these differences may have arisen due to the exclusion of January–March from the holdout rather than unusual conditions during autumn 2024.

+Nevertheless no substantiated claims can be made in this regard.
+This would require a comparison restricted to October-December training observations across all heating seasons.